TomaszKonkel/Carpentryshop/README.md

 Frontend was made in React and based on CORE UI template

-Few example photo of application design
+Few example photos of application design